hpehl/mcup/README.md

 Does not remove artifacts

 `--list`
 Prints the full path to the artifacts that will be removed.
-Normally `mcup` shows a progress bar while removing the selected artifacts.
-This flag disables the progress bar and prints the full path to the artifacts that will be removed.

 Use this flag together with `--dry-run` to review or post-process artifacts that will be removed:

 ```shell
 mcup --dry-run --list --versions '3..' keep > artifacts.txt